 Mission drives the gear.
 How are you going use your rifle?
 I don’t mean fantasy land expectations of the apocalypse, either.
 I would argue the benefits of shootability and effective range outweigh perceived inconveniences about “living with the weapon” for rifles that only move from the safe to the range and back.

 Also, as a bonus, we civilians can take advantage of configurations the military never adopted, like combining a collapsible stock with a 20″ barreled upper.
 That reduces some of the pain associated with full sized rifles and still provides all the benefits.
 This is actually my favorite configuration.

 Barrel Profile – The Skinny (and Fat)

 The profile of a barrel refers to its overall shape.
 Where mass is distributed along the length of the barrel has dramatic effects on how the barrel performs for different tasks.
 A thin profile all the way down, the “pencil” profile, makes a very lightweight and easy to carry rifle.
 A thick profile from end to end, the “HBAR” makes a heavy rifle that sustains accuracy over a long string of shots.

 The balance here is how the barrel handles heat versus how easy it is to maneuver.
-There is little difference in accuracy between a light barrel and heavy barrel on the first few shots.
-They will both place the round where you aim them.
-The difference comes from what the barrel does at it heats up.
+There is little difference in accuracy between a light barrel and heavy barrel for the first few shots.
+They both place the round where you aim them.
+The differences show up at the barrel heats up.

 As metal heats up, it expands.
 This deformation affects the accuracy of a barrel.
 The faster it heats up, the quicker this decrease in accuracy happens.

 Skinny barrels heat up faster, so you expect their accuracy to drop off faster.
 But they also cool down quicker.

 Heavy barrels are slower to heat up, so they retain their accuracy longer, but also slower to cool down.